BT Research: Academic research partners

-BT works closely with both academics and students in over 20 institutions globally and has strong partnerships with the University of Cambridge in the UK, the Massachusetts Institute of Technology (MIT) in the USA and Tsinghua University in China.
+BT works closely with both academics and students in over 20 institutions globally and has strong partnerships with the University of Cambridge in the UK, the Massachusetts Institute of Technology (MIT) in the US and Tsinghua University in China.
 BT also leads the India-UK Advanced Technology Centre, a consortium of 22 Indian and UK industry and academic partners conducting research into current and next generation fixed and wireless communications.

 History

 Research in the company was first established in 1921 at the Post Office Research Station at Dollis Hill, London.
 In 1968 BT began the move of its research to the new site at Martlesham Heath in Suffolk.
 By late 1969 small teams of researchers were working at Martlesham.
 The first new research building was formally opened on 21 November 1975 by Queen Elizabeth II of the United Kingdom.
-The architect was Mr Stanislaw Spielrein ARIBA of the Ministry of Public Buildings and Works [MPBW].
+The architect was Mr Stanislaw Spielrein ARIBA of the Ministry of Public Building and Works [MPBW].
 The new building housed 1,700 people.